MicrosoftDocs/WSL/WSL/about.md

 ## Windows Subsystem for Linux

-The Windows Subsystem for Linux lets developers run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a virtual machine.
+The Windows Subsystem for Linux lets developers run a GNU/Linux environment -- including command-line tools, utilities, and applications -- directly on Windows.

 You can:
 * Choose your favorite GNU/Linux distributions [from the Microsoft Store](https://aka.ms/wslstore).